- Overview: Greece

-New tax rates and broadened tax basis applicable on income derived from real estate are introduced.
+New tax rates and broadened tax basis applicable to income derived from real estate are introduced.
 In particular:

 |Income tax scale (rental)|

 |Amount of income (EUR)||Tax rate (%)||Corresponding tax (eur)||Total income (EUR)||Total tax (EUR)|

-An incentive is available pertaining to the upgrading of buildings as regards the energy efficiency, functionality, and aesthetics in case these have not or will not be included in a building upgrading programme.
+An incentive for upgrading buildings regarding energy efficiency, functionality, and aesthetics is available in case these have not or will not be included in a building upgrading program.
 In detail, the income tax reduction equals 40% of the amount of the relative expenditure effected from 1 January 2020 to 31 December 2022.

-The general rule considered for the determination of an individual’s tax residence status is one’s physical presence in Greece in any 12-month period.
+The general rule for determining an individual’s tax residence status is one’s physical presence in Greece in any 12-month period.

-The individual income tax for a resident is calculated at progressive rates that vary from 22% to 45%.
-The 45% rate is applicable to annual income arising from employment services, pensions, freelancer’s activities and agricultural activities, which is the aggregate in excess of € 40,000.
+The individual income tax for a resident is calculated at progressive rates ranging from 22% to 45%.
+The 45% rate applies to annual income arising from employment services, pensions, freelancer’s activities, and agricultural activities, which is the aggregate of over € 40,000.

-The individual income tax for a nonresident is calculated at progressive rates that vary from 22% to 45%.
-The 45% rate is applicable to annual income arising from employment services, pensions, freelancer’s activities and agricultural activities, which is the aggregate in excess of € 40,000.
+The individual income tax for a nonresident is calculated at progressive rates ranging from 22% to 45%.
+The 45% rate applies to annual income from employment services, pensions, freelancer’s activities, and agricultural activities, which is the aggregate of over € 40,000.

-Foreign taxpayers who qualify as non-Greek tax residents may enjoy the tax reliefs of Greek tax residents provided that they maintain their residence in an EU or European Economic Area (EEA) country and (i) generate at least 90% of their worldwide income in Greece or (ii) are able to prove that their taxable income is so low that they would be entitled to tax relief in their country.
+Foreign taxpayers who qualify as non-Greek tax residents may enjoy the tax reliefs of Greek tax residents provided that they maintain their residence in an EU or European Economic Area (EEA) country and (i) generate at least 90% of their worldwide income in Greece or (ii) can prove that their taxable income is so low that they would be entitled to tax relief in their country.

-The non-resident legal person, legal entity, or individual pursuing business activity may elect to be taxed on income from royalties and fees for technical services, administration fees, and fees for consulting or similar services in accordance with the rules applicable to tax residents who receive such fees and then credit the WHT against the income tax due.
+The non-resident legal person, legal entity, or individual pursuing business activity may elect to be taxed on income from royalties and fees for technical services, administration fees, and fees for consulting or similar services under the rules applicable to tax residents who receive such fees and then credit the WHT against the income tax due.